-Firmness is important not only because it determines things such as how easily the sleeper can move around, but also for things like spine alignment and pressure relief for joints, hips, and backs.
-Too firm and a mattress might feel uncomfortable, but too soft and there might be too much sinkage or not enough reinforcement.
+Firmness is important not only because it determines how easily the sleeper can move around, but it’s also vital for things like spine alignment and pressure relief for the joints, hips, and back.
+If it’s too firm, a mattress might feel uncomfortable, and if it’s too soft, there might be too much sinkage or not enough reinforcement.

 Want to learn more?
 Read our complete mattress firmness guide.